United States and Australia sign critical-minerals agreement as a way to counter China

 The two leaders described the agreement as an $8.5 billion deal between the allies.
 Trump said it had been negotiated over several months.

+“In about a year from now we’ll have so much critical mineral and rare earth that you won’t know what to do with them," said Trump, a Republican, boasting about the deal.
+"They’ll be worth $2.”

-“Today’s agreement on critical minerals and rare earths, is just taking” the U.S. and Australia's relationship “to the next level," Albanese added.
+Albanese added that the agreement takes the U.S.-Australia relationship “to the next level.”

 This month, Beijing announced that it will require foreign companies to get approval from the Chinese government to export magnets containing even trace amounts of rare-earth materials that originated from China or were produced with Chinese technology.
-Trump's Republican administration says this gives China broad power over the global economy by controlling the tech supply chain.
+The Trump administration says this gives China broad power over the global economy by controlling the tech supply chain.

 “Australia is really, really going to be helpful in the effort to take the global economy and make it less risky, less exposed to the kind of rare earth extortion that we’re seeing from the Chinese,” Kevin Hassett, the director of the White House’s National Economic Council, told reporters on Monday morning ahead of Trump’s meeting with Albanese.